pymupdf/PyMuPDF/docs/faq.rst

 Solutions
 ^^^^^^^^^^

-Since v1.16.0, there is the property :attr:`Page._isWrapped`, which lets you check whether a page's contents are wrapped in that string pair.
+Since v1.16.0, there is the property :attr:`Page.is_wrapped`, which lets you check whether a page's contents are wrapped in that string pair.

 If it is *False* or if you want to be on the safe side, pick one of the following: